endor/siili/README.md

 * Add handicap depending on users' ranks.
 * Review games.
 * Push updates on her games to the user.
-* Maybe change frontend code to use sammy.js.
+* Maybe change frontend code to use sammy.js or at least move the html into templates.
 * Export sgf.
 * Import sgf.
+* Better visuals: Messages must be clearer, the border of the board should be nicer, cleaner structure and footer.
+* Support different board sizes.
+* Sort open games.

 ## NOTE